SkredX/Pandemic-Directive/README.md

 The game has multiple threshold based endings.
 None of them are reachable immediately.

-- Human extinction
-- Virus eradication at the cost of national collapse
-- Controlled eradication with reduced casualties
-- Long term generational damage to humanity

 Endings are determined by accumulated world state, not by scripted branches.

 ---